Universities and Research Institutions

 Universidade Federal do ABC

 The Federal University UFABC is located in the so-called ABC region, the industrial belt of the city of São Paulo in the same named state.
 It was founded in 2005 as an innovative educational project with a special focus on interdisciplinarity and inclusion.
 In a context of scarcity of well-trained people for industry and administration in the region, the UFABC was intended to produce well-trained personnel for the region, especially in engineering, mathematics, computer science, natural sciences and social sciences.
 Although it is one of the youngest universities in Brazil, it has already very good reputation in terms of its high-level interdisciplinary research and teaching.
-It is ranked 38th out of 197 in the 2019 RUF Ranking and even first in Brazil regarding the internationality criterion.
-A cooperation agreement with the WWU was signed in 2018.
+It is ranked 39th out of 203 in the 2023 RUF Ranking and even second in Brazil regarding the internationality criterion.
+A cooperation agreement with the University of Münster was signed in 2018.

 Universidade Federal do Ceará